zanovis/GroceryTrip/README.md

 ## 🌟 Features
 - Supports: Trader Joe's receipts (limited), barcode-based receipts (limited)
-- Scan receipts for grocery details
+- Scan receipts for product details
-- View compiled nutrition facts, ingredients, and packaging info
+- View compiled nutrition facts
+- View ingredients
 - Submit unrecognized barcodes
+- If product data is missing, you can click a product to contribute to the OpenFoodFacts database (directs to their website, Android app links coming soon!)

 ## 🚀 Getting Started
-1. Take a photo of your grocery store receipt
+1. Take a photo of your grocery store receipt (if you don't have one on-hand, you can use the Demo button!)
-2. Crop the image to capture just the product names OR barcodes (not both)
+2. Crop the image to capture relevant information
-3. Discover overall nutrition, ingredients, and packaging used in your grocery trip
+3. Discover overall nutrition, ingredients, and packaging used in your groceries
-4. *Optional:* contribute barcodes!
+4. Contribute barcodes if any are missing (optional)

 ⚠️ Note: GroceryTrip is in development and is not production-ready.
-We are working to support more stores and receipt types.
+I am working to support more stores and receipt types.

 ## 🤝 Contributing
-As the project is not yet open-source, contributions are currently limited to barcode submissions.
+As the project is not yet open-source, contributions are currently limited to barcode submissions and product data submissions via OpenFoodFacts.
 To contribute, simply use the app to submit any unrecognized barcodes.
 This will help improve the overall functionality of the app.

-Once the project becomes open-source and implements proper authentication, code contributions will be welcomed!

 ## 📋 Todo
 - Create roadmap
+- Deploy to Play Store
 - Support more stores (open to suggestions) and receipt types
-- Implement proper authentication
 - Open-source project
 - iOS support